programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 {% include figure.html filename="en-or-data-into-choropleth-maps-with-python-and-folium-10.gif" alt="A second animated map showing a more complex set of data displayed with the Tooltip plugin" caption="Figure 10.
 The Tooltip plugin allows the display of variables." %}

-Adding an information box is complex but it can help users enormously.
+Adding an information box to the map is complex but it can help users enormously.

-## Saving Maps
+# Saving Maps

 Maps are saved as HTML files.
 They can be shared with other people, who can open them in a browser will have the ability to zoom, pan, and examine individual county statistics with by putting their cursor over different counties.